Pixar Pal-A-Round

 Pixar Pal-A-Round (formerly known as the Sun Wheel and Mickey's Fun Wheel) is a 150 ft eccentric wheel at Disney California Adventure, at the Disneyland Resort in Anaheim, California.
-The attraction opened to the public on February 8, 2001 at Paradise Pier as the Sun Wheel.
+The attraction opened to the public on February 8, 2001, at Paradise Pier as the Sun Wheel.
 Inspired by Wonder Wheel at Deno's Wonder Wheel Amusement Park, Coney Island, which also features both sliding and fixed gondolas, Pixar Pal-A-Round has a large pie-eyed Mickey Mouse face at its center.

 From 2001 to 2008, the attraction featured a sun face on the front along with a yellow color scheme.
 In 2008, the attraction was rethemed as the Mickey's Fun Wheel, which opened on May 4, 2009.
-The sun was replaced with a Mickey Mouse face, and images of Mickey, Goofy, Donald Duck, and Minnie Mouse were added to the gondolas.
+The sun was replaced with a Mickey Mouse face, and images of Mickey, Goofy, Donald Duck, Pluto, and Minnie Mouse were added to the gondolas.
 On November 2, 2017, Disney announced that the ride would be renovated, which would include Pixar characters on the gondolas, but with Mickey's face remaining on the side.
 On June 23, 2018, the attraction reopened as the Pixar Pal-A-Round.

 Description

 Pixar Pal-A-Round is an eccentric wheel, differing from conventional Ferris wheels in that 16 of its 24 gondolas ride on interior rails so that they slide inward and outward as the wheel rotates.
 This results in a more intense experience, and motion sickness bags are provided in each gondola due to the disorienting nature of the ride.
 The other eight gondolas are fixed to the rim of the wheel and do not slide.
 Guests may choose to ride in sliding or fixed gondolas, each of which can carry eight people.

 Pixar Pal-A-Round features a Mickey Mouse head, but with gondolas themed after Pixar films such as Finding Nemo, The Incredibles, Inside Out, and Coco.
-From 2009 to 2018, the stationary cars featured Mickey, while the sliding ones featured Goofy, Donald Duck, and Minnie Mouse.
+From 2009 to 2018, the stationary cars featured Mickey, while the sliding ones featured Goofy, Donald Duck, Pluto, and Minnie Mouse.